-Sequencing risk protection:

-Risk management for retirement p2

-Risk framework: A framework for investor risk р3

-Outlook: Rising levels of volatility p4

-Geopolitical events: France, UK elections p5

-Macro-economic factors: Global debt & growth р6

-Company valuation: Australian updates

-Stock market corrections p10

-Feature article:

-The evolution of risk management p12

-What we are reading p15
+Significant advances in risk protection: Benefit from turbulent markets p2 Risk framework: р5 A framework for investor risk Outlook: Rising levels of volatility p6 Geopolitical events: Elections, US-Europe p7 Macro-economic factors: Global debt & growth p8 Company valuation: Australian updates Stock market corrections p12 Feature article: Progression of risk management p14 What we are reading p19

 The gap in today's market for conservative investors is a fund offering protection always in place with absolute returns through the investment cycle (capital growth in trending and more volatile markets including large market falls).
 We buy and hold ASX20 blue chip high yielding shares and at all times protect downside at the stock specific level with lowest cost alternatives on the ASX.

 Our clients are conservative investors including pre or post retirees (sequencing risk), industry associations and individual/family offices (intergenerational wealth transfer.)
-We are used in place of short term bonds as our distinctive risk management approach re-sets the protection level with market moves to always have minimal capital at risk at the stock specific level and upside return potential.
+We complement short term bonds as our distinctive risk management approach re-sets the protection level with market moves to always have minimal capital at risk at the stock specific level and upside return potential.

-SEQUENCING RISK PROTECTION
+SIGNIFICANT ADVANCES IN RISK PROTECTION